 Interestingly, while versatile and able to pull serious tonnage the K-4s was not Pennsy's most powerful Pacific, which was the K-5 built in 1929 that by far had the highest tractive effort, boiler pressure, and overall weight of any 4-6-2 the railroad operated.
 Despite their power, however, the K-5 was not considered successful on the PRR.

-torch, Class K-4s #1361 current at the Railroaders Memorial Museum in Altoona and #3750 at the Railroad Museum of Pennsylvania.
+Incredibly, while hundreds of 4-6-2s were put into service just two survived the scrappers torch; #1361 currently at the Railroaders Memorial Museum in Altoona and #3750 at the Railroad Museum of Pennsylvania.

 For years, #1361 sat as a moment at the railroad's fabled Horseshoe Curve in Pennsylvania after being retired by the railroad in 1957.
 In 1986 the locomotive was removed from its static display and restored to operational status to pull excursions.

 She pulled excursions from April, 1987 until 1989 when the locomotive was again sidelined after suffering a main bearing and drive axle failure.

 The locomotive was slated for a quick rebuild and return to service.
 However, a lack of leadership and direction on the project saw its completion continually pushed back.